Community Property States vs. Common Law

 - Property that one cannot identify as separate property

 What is Separate Property?

 In Community Property states, property is typically defined as separate under the following conditions:

 - Property that a person or their spouse acquired prior to marriage

-- Property which a person or their spouse received individually as a gift, inheritance, or life insurance policy paid out to an individual during marriage
+- That property which a person or their spouse received individually as a gift, inheritance, or life insurance policy paid out to an individual during marriage

 - Money earned while living in a state community property law does not apply

 - Property which was bought separately with separate funds or exchanged for separate property